jayprophit/Docker/Documentation.md

 exit
 ```

-if we then create a new container, (as expected) the file dose not exist!
+If we then create a new container, (as expected) the file dose not exist!

 ```markdown
 # Create a container from ubuntu image